InjectiveLabs/pdaas/README.md

 ## 📖 Documentation

-The `injective-helix` UI is built using Nuxt and TailwindCSS and is powered by the [injective-ts monorepo](https://github.com/InjectiveLabs/injective-ts/).
-This repo vendors the shared `injective-ui` layer for a smooth, self‑contained local development experience while retaining upstream Injective compatibility.
+This project is built using Nuxt and TailwindCSS and is powered by the [injective-ts monorepo](https://github.com/InjectiveLabs/injective-ts/).
+It vendors the shared `injective-ui` layer for a smooth, self‑contained local development experience while retaining upstream Injective compatibility.

-You can always boot the dex locally on your own laptop without having to set up a relayer.
-You can use the `public` network in your `VITE_NETWORK` `.env` configuration variable and run the `yarn run dev` command.
-You can find all of the available networks (i.e - predefined set of endpoints) [here](https://github.com/InjectiveLabs/injective-ts/blob/17b1aa5df39d5724baf6262b276980cf722a1cba/packages/networks/src/types.ts#L1).
-Using these endpoints (from the `public`) network gives the 40% of the trading fees to the community spend pool.
+You can run the app locally without having to set up a relayer.
+Use the `public` network in your `VITE_NETWORK` `.env` configuration variable and run `yarn dev`.
+You can find available networks (predefined endpoint sets) [here](https://github.com/InjectiveLabs/injective-ts/blob/17b1aa5df39d5724baf6262b276980cf722a1cba/packages/networks/src/types.ts#L1).
+Using these endpoints (from the `public` network) gives 40% of trading fees to the community spend pool.

 ### Deployment

-The `injective-helix` uses AWS for deployment.
-There is a CD pipeline set in the `.github/workflow/mainnet.yml` file.
-Deployment to AWS is done to a S3 bucket which is served through Cloudfront to the end user.
-Using `yarn generate` we are generating static html pages that are served through cloud front.
+You can deploy this Nuxt 3 app using your preferred provider (Vercel, Netlify, Cloudflare Pages, or AWS S3/CloudFront).
+For static sites, use `yarn generate`; for server rendering, use `nuxi build` and your platform's adapter.

-More details about how to deploy a Nuxt project can be found on their docs.
+See the official Nuxt docs for deployment guides.

 ### Nuxt3